7/18/2024

 Andres

+So to be clear, the billion is a target once this thing is fully ramped up, assuming that the market opportunity is there.
 I think it's very important when you get into one of these arrangements that you know capacity.
 That doesn't mean we necessarily will invest a billion.
-I also think there's going to be a ramp-up period, and ultimately, if there's not a billion of opportunities, we're not going to strive to do a billion.
-I've said often on these calls that one of the reasons we've somewhat gotten into the problems that we did in the industry is that we looked at investing as a volume or market share business.
+I also think there's going to be a ramp up period.
+And ultimately, if there's not a billion opportunities, we're not going to strive to do a billion.
+I said often on these calls that one of the reasons we've somewhat gotten into the problems that we did in the industry is that we looked at investing as a volume or market share business.
 We don't do that.
 It's an opportunistic business.
 We invest where we see opportunity.
-The billion is just to make sure that we all have an understanding of what could be the level of investment.
+The billion is just to make sure that we all have an understanding of what could be the level of investments.
 And that's after a ramp up period.
-So I wouldn't see the billion actually happening until well into 25 and not beyond.
-We are at 70-30, which when you do the simple math, that implies us investing more than our 2 billion.
-Ultimately, we have the option of doing that or we have the option of lowering our 30%.
+So we're not I wouldn't see the billion actually happening until well into 25 and not beyond.
+We are at 70 30, which when you do the simple math, that implies us investing more than our two billion.
+Ultimately, we have the option of doing that or we have the option of lowering our 30 percent.
 That's in the arrangement with service.
 We can lower it at our discretion going forward.

 speaker